 At the end of DROP participation, the Retirement Agency pays the balance in your account within 90 days of the receipt of the Deferred Retirement Option Program (DROP) Termination Package.
-This balance includes all of your monthly retirement allowance payments accrued during your DROP participation and, any applicable cost-of-living adjustments, as well as accumulated interest.
+This balance includes all of your monthly retirement benefit payments accrued during your DROP participation and any applicable cost of living adjustments as well as accumulated interest.

 You can choose to receive a single payment of the entire amount paid directly to you, or you can elect to roll it over into an Eligible Employer Plan or an IRA.
-Or you can choose to have a portion of the money paid directly to you and rollover the remaining funds.
+Or you can choose to have a portion of the money paid directly to you and roll over the remaining funds.

-For any portion that you choose not to roll over, the Retirement Agency is required by law to withhold 20% for federal taxes and 7.75% for Maryland state taxes, if you are a Maryland resident.
+For any portion that you choose not to roll over, the Retirement Agency is required by law to withhold 20% for federal taxes and 7.75% for Maryland state taxes (if you are a resident of Maryland).
 You should consult a tax advisor to determine if any additional penalties apply.